GLOBAL MARKET-Shares edge down on wary growth outlook, though US data strong

 NEW YORK, May 30 Global equity markets edged slightly lower on Friday as fears that growth expectations are too high offset mostly solid economic data, while the dollar eased on the likelihood the European Central Bank will deliver monetary stimulus next week.

-Wall Street fell and a measure of global equities slid after hitting its highest level in more than six years on Thursday, though that was still 2 percent below its lifetime high.
+Wall Street traded mixed while a measure of global equities slipped after hitting its highest level in more than six years on Thursday, though that was still 2 percent below its lifetime high.

 "There's nothing I can really point to here that would lead you to believe that the market is going to move either way," said Phil Orlando, chief equity market strategist at Federated Investors in New York.